josmar-crwdstffng/angular/packages/docs/web_workers/web_workers.md

 ## Running Code on the UI
 If your application needs to run code on the UI, there are a few options.
 The easiest way is to use a CustomElement in your view.
-You can then register this custom element from your html file and run code in response to the element's lifecycle hooks.
+You can then register this custom element from your html file and run code in response to the lifecycle hooks of the element.
 Note, Custom Elements are still experimental.
 See [MDN](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Custom_Elements) for the latest details on how to use them.